shapeintheglass/DanielleRandomizer/README.md

 ## Acknowledgments

+A big thanks to:

+* JerryTerry for letting me use their "Natural Day 2 Start" mod!
-Thanks to fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure.
-Also big thanks to the Prey reddit and discord communities for being pretty swell and listening to my terrible ideas.
-Biggest thanks to Arkane Studios for being cool folks who make cool games. =]
+* Fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure
+* The brave adventrous souls who have helped me playtest and debug
+* The Prey reddit and discord communities for being pretty swell and listening to my terrible ideas
+* Arkane Studios for being cool folks who make cool games =]